che10reddy/Quantum-Meta-RL-Interference/README.md

 	•	Add learnable quantum meta-agents (hybrid VQC)
 	•	Run circuits on real IBM hardware
 	•	Expand classical baselines (PPO, A2C, RBF-meta-RL)

-  I’m excited to take the interference-generalization idea from a promising 2-qubit prototype into the scale, theory, and hardware regime where it can become a real foundation for quantum machine learning.